lynnfaraday/aresmush.com/tutorials/manage/start.md

 If the game is already running and you want to *restart* it, see [Shutting Down the Game](/tutorials/manage/shutdown.html) for information on how to stop the game first.

-> <i class="fa fa-info-circle"></i> **Tip:** Always wait about 10 seconds or so between shutting the game down and restarting it.
-This ensures that everything has a chance to shut down fully and cleanly.
+{% include tip.html content="Always wait about 10 seconds or so between shutting the game down and restarting it.
+This ensures that everything has a chance to shut down fully and cleanly." %}

 To ensure the game automatically restarts when the server is rebooted, see [Auto-Restart After Server Reboot](/tutorials/manage/restart-after-reboot.html).